kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/index.md

 ## Overview

 This section is going to give a brief overview on what is commonly called **cloud computing** and how such systems look like.
-We will look into public and private clouds as well as use and touche on how you interact with such systems.
+We will look into public and private clouds as well as use and touch on how you interact with such systems.